terdia/php-oop-tdd/README.md

     Learn test-driven development (TDD)

-    Learn how and why you should use dependency invasion principle and dependency injection
+    Learn how and why you should use dependency inversion principle and dependency injection

     Implement some common design patterns using PHP